 Any surplus arising out of the CSR projects or programs or activities shall not form a part of the business profit of the Company.

 7. Implementation of CSR through various channels

-- The Board may decide to undertake CSR activities approved by the CSR Committee, through a registered trust or a registered society provided that such a registered trust or society shall have an established track record of three years in undertaking the similar programs or projects.
-HFFC shall also specify the project or programs to be undertaken through the abovementioned registered trust or society, the modalities of utilization of funds on such projects and programs and the monitoring and reporting mechanism.
+- The Board may decide to undertake CSR activities approved by the CSR Committee, through a registered trust or a registered society provided that such a registered trust or society shall have an established track record of three years in undertaking similar programs or projects.
+HomeFirst shall also specify the project or programs to be undertaken through the abovementioned registered trust or society, the modalities of utilization of funds on such projects and programs and the monitoring and reporting mechanism.

-- HFFC may build CSR capacities of own personnel as well as those of the Implementing agencies through Institutions with established track records of at least three financial years but such expenditure shall not exceed five percent of total CSR expenditure of the company in one financial year.
+- HomeFirst may build CSR capacities of own personnel as well as those of the Implementing agencies through Institutions with established track records of at least three financial years but such expenditure shall not exceed five percent of total CSR expenditure of the company in one financial year.

 An amount spent towards CSR activities carried outside India shall not be considered in CSR Expenditure.

-The CSR activities shall not include any activity undertaken in pursuance of normal course of business of the Company.
+The CSR activities shall not include any activity undertaken in pursuance of the normal course of business of the Company.

 Any contribution of any amount directly or indirectly to any political party by the Company shall not be considered as CSR activity.

-The CSR projects or programmes or activities that benefit only the employees of the Company and their families shall not be considered as CSR activities in accordance with section 135 of the Companies Act, 2013.
+The CSR projects or programs or activities that benefit only the employees of the Company and their families shall not be considered as CSR activities in accordance with section 135 of the Companies Act, 2013.